-Soon than we all expected, we were all thrusted into becoming homeschooling moms.
+Sooner than any of us expected, we were all thrust into becoming homeschooling moms.
 Even though this might not be real homeschooling, we are not entrusted with the task of working from home and then making sure our children are not losing critical learning moments.

-I’ll be honest and tell you that as soon as this happened, I was looking at all of these mothers posting color coded schedules for their toddlers to follow and I immediately thought, OMG.
-I’m the type of parent who would never stick to that schedule because I like spontaneity and like to live in the moment, but I’m also the parent who has extreme anxiety over making sure my children are on track cognitively.
+I’ll be honest and tell you that as soon as this happened, I was looking at all of these mothers posting color-coded schedules for their toddlers to follow and I immediately thought, OMG.
+I’m the type of parent who would never stick to that schedule because I like spontaneity and like to live in the moment.
+I’m also the parent who has extreme anxiety over making sure my children are on track cognitively.